 Chevrolet is currently advertising its base Silverado 1500 WT (work truck) with an MSRP of $35,895 and a net price of $38,195.
 The mechanically identical GMC 1500 Sierra Pro will cost you at least $800 more.

-If you want a V8, you’ll have to upgrade because Chevy doesn’t offer its 5.3-liter EcoTec3 V8 in the standard bed truck.
-But once you upgrade to the long bed, the V8 is only a $1,895 surcharge.
+If you want a V8, you’ll have to upgrade to long bed because Chevy doesn’t offer its 5.3-liter EcoTec3 V8 in the standard bed truck.
+But once you upgrade, the V8 is only a $1,895 surcharge.
 This brings the net price of the cheapest V8-powered full-size GM truck to $40,335 (including the $1,895 destination charge).
 If you upgrade to any engine besides the I4, you also get the 10-speed automatic transmission General Motors co-designed with Ford.